 If you haven’t tried a matte screen protector before, I highly suggest it.
 They’re cheap and worth way more than what they cost.

-There are a number of different matte screen protectors to choose from, but I suggest the Paperfeel.
-They’re cheap, have a great reputation, and work well.
-Can’t argue with that!
+There are a number of different matte screen protectors to choose from on Amazon.

 As we know, nothing is perfect.
 Even matte screen protectors come with a downside you’ll want to be aware of.